serverless/workshop/README.md

-* Greet
-* Serverless Framework builds AND Manages (this is new)
-* In this demo, building a fullstack app
-* Covering LOTS of features.
-* Q&A at the end.

 # Serverless Framework - Workshop

 This includes a full-stack example application as well as a walkthrough, to help others learn how to *build*, *test* and *monitor* apps with the Serverless Framework.